-Common side effects (experienced by around 1 in 10 people) may include the
+Common side effects (experienced by around 1 in 10 people) may include the following:

 - Feeling sick (nausea), being sick (vomiting) and loss of appetite.
-These reaction can be especially strong during the first few weeks of treatment.
+These reactions can be especially strong during the first few weeks of treatment.
 Taking your medication after eating or in two smaller doses each day instead may help reduce these side effects.
 But talk to your IBD team before you make any changes to your dose or how you take it.